StellaA30/continent_game_project/README.md

 * Follow these steps to install and run the code:
-    - Clone the repository to your local machine
-    - Clone the repository to your local machine
+    - Clone the repository to your local machine: `git clone https://github.com/StellaA30/continent_game_project.git`.
-    - Create a new database in your terminal called continent_db.
+    - Create a new database in your terminal called `continent_db`.
     - Go to Spring Boot https://start.spring.io/ and create a "spring initialzr" with the mentioned dependencies.
     - Open the file in IntelliJ IDEA.
     - Update the application.properties file with your database credentials.